 Engineering law course teaches students law basics for their careers

-Barich realizes that patents, contracts and intellectual property might be difficult concepts for an engineering student to grasp — but operating systems and computer programming might not be.
+Barich realizes that patents, contracts, and intellectual property might be difficult concepts for an engineering student to grasp, but operating systems and computer programming might not be.

 This is why Barich compares seemingly different topics like these when he teaches Engineering Law, a course that gives engineering students a background in basics of the law.

-As an engineering undergraduate at the University of Illinois, Barich took an engineering law course, which at the time was somewhat out of his comfort zone.
+As an engineering undergraduate at Illinois, Barich took an engineering law course, which at the time was somewhat out of his comfort zone.
 He now is a practicing attorney in patent and intellectual property.
 With his background in both engineering and law, Barich is aware of the ways that engineers and lawyers think differently.

-The goal of the course is to give students a background in these aspects of the law that could affect and enhance their careers as engineers.
+The goal of the course is to give students a background in aspects of the law that could affect and enhance their careers as engineers.

-They start with learning about the U.S. Constitution and the court system, which Barich puts into “engineering terms” by comparing it to a computer’s operating system.
+They start with learning about the U.S. Constitution and the court system, which Barich puts into engineering terms by comparing it to a computer’s operating system.